-- The percent of emergency department visits in children <5 years old due to RSV is 2.1%. - The test positivity for RSV has increased from 2.4% to 4.0%. - The test positivity for parainfluenza has increased from 3.2% to 3.7%. - The test positivity for rhinovirus/enterovirus has decreased from 20.8% to 17.8%. - The test positivity for adenovirus has increased from 3.9% to 4.5%.
+- RSV activity peaked in early December and continues to decrease: - The percent of emergency department visits in children <5 years old due to RSV remains at <1%. - The test positivity for RSV remains at <1%. - The number of pediatric admissions due to RSV is the lowest it's been since early September. - The test positivity for parainfluenza has increased from 2.7% to 4.3%. - The test positivity for rhinovirus/enterovirus has increased from 14.5% to 20.3%. - The test positivity for adenovirus has increased from 2.2 to 4.5%.

 Influenza-Associated ICU Hospitalizations - In Illinois, influenza-associated ICU hospitalizations are reportable as soon as possible but within 24 hours.
-The graph below shows the weekly number of reported ICU hospitalizations for Chicago residents for the current season.
-The table summarizes selected characteristics of reported cases for the current week and cumulative for the season.
+The graph below shows the weekly number of reported ICU hospitalizations for Chicago residents for the current and previous seasons.
+The table summarizes selected characteristics of reported cases for the current week and cumulative for the current season.